alexanderkuesel/Robotics_staging/README.md

 ## How to
 1. Install all files in a common directory, keeping their original structure
 2. Start by opening main.py
-3. Use the preferences.json file to edit mission name, start time, end time and hourly step
+3. Use the preferences.json file to edit mission name, start time, end time, filter and hourly step **{All JSON parameters must be strings in double quotes}**
+    - **mission_name**: Go to Orbit Server and copy exactly as it shows in the UI.
+Default: "OC23 - BCD Levels"
+    - **start_time**: Must be in isostring format.
+Default "2024-06-05T12:00:00.00"
+    - **end_time**: Must be in isostring format.
+Default "datetime.now()" *hard-coded at the moment*
+    - **hourly_step**: Hourly range to run.
+Only change if you see more than 20 missions are being returned.
+Must be int.
+Default = 6
+    - **filter**: catch-all filter that can be used to only save images with certain string.
+Must be string.
+Recommend it to be long to actually work.
+Default = "" (allow all)
+4. I would recommend clearing out the zipFiles and output folders after use as it might try to go through those files and return spurious results

-### To do
+## To do
+- Make server configurable from user settings
 - Add CA cert authentication instead of hard-code token
-- Add more user friendly input method
-- Extend settings.json to include all user input
+- Make preferences.json templatable
+- Make a better filter (filter by action, filetype, etc).
+Add an anti-filter (discards anything containing (for example ptz))